What Happened To Karen.

 Karen had CLL, Lymphoma, which is cancer of the bone and CHF, Congestive Heart Failure.
 Karen had three stents.
 Lymphoma made her lymph nodes large and tight.
 Congestive Heart Failure, due to the heart no longer being able to create enough pressure to force the water out of her body, gravity taking its course, made her legs large with sores sometimes developing due to cellulitis, water seeping out through the skin by the ankles.

 On October tenth, 2023, I took Karen up to see a doctor1 regarding infection in a sore on her lower right leg.
-Upon telling the doctor we had come up to get antibiotics for the infection, the doctor, instead of inspecting the leg and sending her to the hospital to get a blood test to find out what type of infection it was and get her on antibiotics, immediately reached for a wrap on her desk (called a boot; a boot is three tight wraps to force water up the leg into the body where the kidneys can then recognize it and expel it, allowing a sore to heal from the inside out, as they do with burn victims) and immediately leaned down (without examining the foot, without sanitizing around the sores, and without cleaning off the sores dead skin, which needs to be done in order for the new skin to heal properly, all of which if she had done she would have seen the infection (which was "red-ish," no puss, or temperature present) and put it on (without placing a bandage between the sore and the wrap), repeating over and over again as she did it that the first wrap had zinc and calamine lotion on it.
+Upon telling the doctor we had come up to get antibiotics for the infection, the doctor, instead of examining the leg and sending her to the hospital to get a blood test to find out what type of infection it was and get her on antibiotics, immediately reached for a wrap on her desk (called a "boot"; a "boot" or Unnu is three tight wraps to force water up the leg into the body where the kidneys can then recognize it and expel it, allowing a sore to heal from the inside out, as they do with burn victims - when properly done it works wonders) and immediately leaned down (without sanitizing around the sores, without cleaning the dead skin off the sores, which needs to be done in order for the new skin to heal properly, without placing a protective pad between the sores and the wrap, all of which if she had done she would have seen the infection—which was "red-ish," no puss, or temperature present, see first picture of leg below) and put it on, repeating over and over again as she did it that the first wrap had zinc and calamine lotion on it.
 In 29 hours, Karen died from infection.
 The doctor pushed a localized infection, that could have been cured with antibiotics up Karen’s leg, incubating it.
-4 1/2 hours after what was a leg at normal temperature, the leg was 104°, with pussy sores and blisters now running from Karen's right ankle all the way up to her knee, where the "boot" stopped.
+4 1/2 hours after what was a leg at normal temperature, the leg was 104°, with pussy sores and blisters now running from Karen's right ankle all the way up to her knee, where the "boot" stopped (see second picture of leg below).
+One cell of E-Coli, which was what Karen had, under the right conditions (which Karen had when the infection was pushed up her leg, thus well fed, under pressure, and under self generated heat as it rapidly multiplied) will in seven and one half hours produce one million cells, yes that is one million cells from one cell in seven and one half hours.
+It was twelve hours before Karen received any antibiotics.
+All Karen needed was for the Dr. to send her to the hospital, given a test to find out what type of infection it was and given antibiotics.
+She was in the garden that morning, getting some last vegetables of the season, in the kitchen cooking breakfast before we went up to see the Dr. We were preparing to go to Sapulpa, OK in a few weeks to see our children, grandchildren, and great grandchildren.

 Source of infection: Karen had seen her cancer doctor a few weeks earlier.
 She had a sore that I had been successful in healing.
 When she took a shower before going up to see her cancer doctor, we forgot to cover the scab and the sore reopened.
 It was a week or so after that, I noticed it appearing infected (reddish).
 At times she had not been making it to the bathroom on time and I perceive what happened was when she took the shower bacteria was able to enter the now opened sore.

 On the third of October (2023), I was concerned enough to take a picture of the infected sore since Karen could not see her ankle.
 It was on the lower right side of her leg.
-During that time I was using pads to cover up the sore that had sticky stuff on them to hold them in place.
+During that time I was using pads to cover up the sore that had sticky stuff on them to hold them in place while I was putting the wrap on.
 I noticed when I was taking them off to put new ones on that the outer skin on her ankle was separating from the inner skin which led to more sores, resulting in three more sores (I quite doing that).
 It was on the sixth of October I took another picture, concerned about the infection.
-On the eighth I told Karen that we needed to go up to see her doctor because it wasn’t only reddish in the original sore, it was now pink in the other three.
+On the eighth (the picture I took shown here - how a Dr. could miss this I do not know) I told Karen that we needed to go up to see her doctor because it wasn’t only reddish in the original sore, it was now pink in the other three.

 Because we live 35 miles from the clinic and were on a tight budged Karen said she had an appointment with her heart doctor on the tenth and should go up then.
 So I begrudgingly conceded to taking her up then.